 Related: The Ultimate Guide To The Ordinary Retinoid Products: Which One Should You Choose?

-Niacinamide is the new skincare superhero on the blog.
+Niacinamide is the new skincare superhero on the block.
 Zinc is its Robin.
 Here’s why:

-Side effects: if your skin’s dry, it may be a little too drying for you.
+Side effects: If your skin’s dry, it will be too drying for you.

 Available at: Beauty Bay, Cult Beauty and Feel Unique

 Related: How To Fade Post-Inflammatory Hyperpigmentation